mbuczko/invaders/README.md

 Scanning bases on a variable-width rolling-window wrapping at the edges.
 It means that at every single step scanner tries to match any of defined invaders adjusting window width to invader's one.

 _Region_ is a name used internally to describe a rolling window.
 It has it's (`x`,`y`) coordinates within the plane as well as `width` and `height`.
-There are multiple places (like detector functions) where this representation is not the most effective one, therefore it's often transformed into stringifed form, eg `["aa" "bb" "cc"]` becomes `"aabbcc"`.
+When applied to a sample data, it is turned into a sequence of substrings carved to match (wrapping) regions boundary.
+There are multiple places (like detector functions) where this representation is not the most effective one, therefore sequence is often transformed into a "flat" stringifed form, eg `["aa" "bb" "cc"]` becomes `"aabbcc"`.

 _Detector_ is a multi-function which based on stringified region and invader's definition returns a boolean if both match each other with some tolerance.
 As for now two major string metric algorithms are being used: Levenshtein and Hamming (parametrized by `--algorithm` command line argument).
 The output is compared to `tolerance` (parametrized by `--tolerance` argument) which might be used to control "fuzziness" during matching process.